pedromaranini/pedromaranini/README.md

 <h2 align="center" top="0">About</h2>
 <p align="center">
     Hiiii, welcome to my profile, my name is Pedro, nice to meet you!
+    I'm working hard to become a web developer, the that i use to develop and support, they are all below.
+    I'm studying Analysis and Systems Development at Faculdade de Tecnologia de Praia Grande (FATEC - PG).
+    I'm allocated on a project academic and volunteer, to a client external in the health area, in the analysis and modeling team, and coming soon i will participate of development.
+    If you want know me better, contact me on any social media below, see you later, bye :smiley: !!!
 </p>

 <h2 align="center" color="44475A">Technologies</h2>